Installing an Unsigned Driver during Development and Test

 bcdedit -debug on

 To use BCDEdit, the user must be a member of the Administrators group on the system and run the command from an elevated command prompt.
-To open an elevated Command Prompt window, create a desktop shortcut to Cmd.exe, right-click the shortcut, and select Run as administrator.
+To open an elevated Command Prompt window, create a desktop shortcut to Cmd.exe, select and hold (or right-click) the shortcut, and select Run as administrator.

 In order to facilitate debugging such issues, the kernel-mode code signing policy supports the following registry value: